 4. SEMAL FRUIT

-Somewhere in the months between of March or April you’ll see the fruit coming out and it’s this pouched sort of fruit.
-Pouch shape with these vertical lines and the most recognisable part, it’s when the fruit opens and you actually see the reason for the name of this tree.
-The silk or the cotton inside the silk cotton is what of course gives this tree its name and there you can see this white fibre inside of course with the black seeds inside and this particular silk cotton of course has some applications as well.
+Somewhere in the months between March or April, you’ll see the fruit coming out and it’s this pouched sort of fruit.
+Pouch shape with these vertical lines and the most recognizable part, it’s when the fruit opens and you actually see the reason for the name of this tree.
+The silk or the cotton inside the silk cotton is what of course gives this tree its name and there you can see this white fiber inside of course with the black seeds inside and this particular silk cotton, of course, has some applications as well.

 USES OF SEMAL

-The cotton silk found inside the fruit is used to fill pillows etc and apart from that, though it’s a little short for it to be weaved or spun so it’s usually not used for that but the tree also has medicinal uses. it is used in the curing of diarrhoea and other ailments as well.
+The cotton silk found inside the fruit is used to fill pillows etc and apart from that, though it’s a little short for it to be weaved or spun so it’s usually not used for that but the tree also has medicinal uses. it is used in the curing of diarrhea and other ailments as well.
 It is also supposed to have some efficacy in treating infertility or impotency particularly the root of this tree.
-However this does need to be scientifically validated.
-Apart from that, this particular tree, the wood tends to be used sometimes in making a material for canoes etc. So it does fairly well in water as well.
-Also, the timber is pretty light so there’s not much use for it for making houses or furniture and is tend to be used most for match boxes or matchsticks or any other light application.
+However, this does need to be scientifically validated.
+Apart from that, this particular tree, the wood tends to be used sometimes in making material for canoes, etc. So it does fairly well in water as well.
+Also, the timber is pretty light so there’s not much use for it for making houses or furniture, and is tends to be used most for matchboxes or matchsticks or any other light application.

 Link to the Flowers of India website: http://www.flowersofindia.net/